arnodeceuninck/results-online-sisa/Readme.md

 ## Note
 Once it has found results, it stops running.
 If you want to check again, you can remove `online.pickle`

-## TODO's
-- [ ] Check whether pickle still works when running as service